-Ms. Marie Lucca, Mrs. Rachel Green and Mrs. Kate Coates
+Multi-Agency Policies and Procedures | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk)

+2.2.
+The Designated Safeguarding Lead is:

+James Harfield

+2.2.1 The Deputy Designated Safeguarding Leads are:

+Ruth Bailey Claire Tod

+2.2.2 The nominated governor for Safeguarding and Child Protection is:

+Susannah Connell

-- 2.2.3 The nominated governor for Safeguarding and Child Protection is: Mr. David Hilton - 2.3 The Governing Body will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
+- 2.3 The Governing body will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL will take lead responsibility for safeguarding and child protection.
-Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description. - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
+Whilst the activities of the DSL can be delegated to appropriately trained

+- deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description (as outlined in Keeping Children Safe in Education, 2023 Annex C). - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
 Give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
-(See 'Keeping Children Safe in Education, 2022, Annex C).
-Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually.

-- 2.3.4 Ensure that every member of staff, paid and unpaid, and the Governing Body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction.
-Staff members are required to complete an online log of concern on MyConcern and submit it to the DSL / DDSL immediately. - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.
+(See 'Keeping Children Safe in Education, 2023, Annex C).
+Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via updates, meetings or additional training at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction. - Staff members are required to log a concern via the electronic system and submit it to the DSL/DDSL immediately. - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available. - If the DSL or DDSL are not on site, the DSL or DDSL will always be available by mobile phone.
+All staff have been made aware of the procedure for contacting Children's Social Care if they have a safeguarding concern so it does not delay appropriate action being taken. - See Annex C, page 164 of Keeping Children Safe in Education 2023 for details of requirements. - 2.3.7 Liaise with the three safeguarding partners (Local Authority, Integrated Care Board and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018. - 2.3.8 Nominate a governor for safeguarding and child protection who has undertaken appropriate training. - 2.3.9 Ensure every member of staff and every governor knows: - the name of the Designated Safeguarding Lead/Deputies and their role; - how to identify the signs of abuse and neglect, understanding that children can be at risk of harm inside and outside of the school, inside and outside of home, and online. - that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful - how to pass on and record concerns about a pupil/student;

-During holiday periods, the safeguarding team will be on call via a rota that will be shared with all staff.
-Additional information will be written into 'out of work' email notifications so that external agencies, parents / carers and staff can always contact the relevant person.